murrowma/pybeam/README.md

 # Learning to use PyBEAM

-PyBEAM contains two sub-modules: pre-coded and custom.
-The pre-coded sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
+PyBEAM contains two sub-modules: precoded and custom.
+The precoded sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
 The second sub-module, custom, provides tools for users to create their own models outside the scope of the pre-coded set.
 Tutorials for using the models are provided in Jupyter notebooks located in the folder "Tutorials".
+Futher examples are provided in folder "Examples".

 # Custom models